 TWB is fortunate to have received funding for a head of technology who is an expert in language technologies and translation tools.
 Mirko Plitt has fulfilled this role.
 He has worked in a wide range of roles in the language industry, always with a focus on making state-of-the-art language technology helpful to users (aka “people”).
 Additionally, he has served as translation technology expert for the European Commission.
 Mirko is working closely with Proz.com to upgrade Kató.
 Importantly, he also has spoken to a number of translators working in Kató and our interns who know Kató very well.
-The upgrades are intended to improve the overall experience for our volunteers as well as our partners.
-Feedback during the process is welcomed.
+The upgrades intended to improve the overall experience for our volunteers as well as our partners. .

 How much are the fees you are asking for partners to pay?

-Beginning in January 2017, we are asking partners to pay a management fee for access to Kató.
-This fee will begin at $500 for an annual subscription.
+From January 2017, we ask partners to pay a management fee for access to Kató.
+The 2018 fee begins at US $850 for an annual subscription.
 It will increase by small increments based on the amount of words and complexity of work the partner puts through Kató.
-This fee will allow TWB to hire a project manager and, hopefully, two interns to oversee Kató.
+This fee allows TWB to hire project managers and interns to oversee Kató.
 In the first five years of its existence, Kató (formerly known as the Workspace) was managed by a Proz.com manager – an incredible donation by our partner – and a patchwork of six-month interns.
 With our current growth, we need a dedicated manager to properly oversee and support Kató going forward.

 If you get payments, why don’t you pay translators?